What is a passport, why do I need one, and does it need to be valid?

 After you submit your application, expect about a 6-week wait (or longer during some seasons) for your passport.
 For emergency situations, an extra fee can be paid to obtain a passport as soon as possible.

-Passport applications are also available online.
+Passport applications also are available online.
 Applications for passports can now be downloaded from the internet, completed and printed out.
 You must apply in person if you are applying for the first time.
 Passport renewals can be submitted by mail.
 Check online for in-person application sites.

 What is a visa?
 (No, not the credit card)